t-regx/T-Regx/ReadMe.md

 * ### Written with clean API in mind
    * No hidden behaviour or magical features
-   * One method for one purpose, only
+   * One method - only one purpose
    * Descriptive, chainable interface
    * Catches all PCRE-related warnings and throws exceptions instead